 Every maker begins a product line with a prototype instrument or two.
 These instruments are made by hand, by the finest craftsmen available, and are tweaked and adjusted until they’re as perfect as they can be.
 It’s not surprising that they are very good trumpets.
 The question is: what happens when these instruments move from prototype to production?
 Do they maintain the same quality and if not, why not?

 If the factory instrument differs from the prototype in its playing qualities it seems reasonable that it must differ in its specifications as well.
 The closer the instrument is to the original design the more likely it is to play as the designer intended.

 There are a lot of places for an instrument to go wrong in the construction process.
-The bore can be obstructed by solder or burrs or constricted by too-tight assembly, slides and valves can be too loose or too tight, valves may not be in perfect alignment.
+The bore can be obstructed by solder or burrs or constricted by a too-tight assembly, slides and valves can be too loose or too tight, valves may not be in perfect alignment.
 There are other, more subtle issues as well.
 The bell bow may have become flattened during the bending process, the mouthpiece receiver may not be concentric, or the venturi may be too small or large.
 Carefully measuring and correcting these defects restores the craftsmanship component to factory-build instruments and makes them play the way they were designed to.